- 020 7484 7575

 What Justin can do for you

-Justin’s recent work includes joint venture agreements, sharing of staff between practices, and contracts to deliver services at scale in one of the pilot Integrated Care Systems.
-Justin will be working closely with the other members of the Hempsons primary care team across all four of our offices to continue to develop the services we provide for GPs and other healthcare practitioners.
+Justin’s recent work includes joint venture agreements between different healthcare providers, and contracts to deliver services at scale as part of Integrated Care Systems.
+Justin is an integral part of the Hempsons’ primary care team across all four of our offices and continues to develop the services we provide for GPs and other healthcare practitioners in the private and NHS sectors.

 Main areas of expertise

-- Joint ventures between public and private organisations
+- Joint ventures and contracts between public and private organisations

 - Corporate governance, shareholders’ and LLP members’ agreements